Tab Ramos

-Tabaré "Tab" Ramos Ricciardi (born September 21, 1966) is an American former soccer player and current head coach of Hartford Athletic in the USL Championship.
+Tabaré "Tab" Ramos Ricciardi (born September 21, 1966) is a soccer coach and former professional player who played as a midfielder.
+Born in Uruguay, he played for the United States national team.

-Over his thirteen-year professional career, Ramos played as a midfielder in Spain, Mexico, and the United States.
-The first player to sign with Major League Soccer, he spent the last seven years of his career with the MetroStars.
+Over his thirteen-year professional career, Ramos played in Spain, Mexico, and the United States.
+The first player to sign with Major League Soccer, he spent the last seven years of his career with the MetroStars (now the New York Red Bulls).
 He featured in three World Cups and was elected to the National Soccer Hall of Fame in 2005.

 Early career

 Youth and school

 Born in Uruguay, Ramos immigrated to the United States with his family when he was 11.
 His father played professional soccer in Uruguay with CA River Plate and instilled a love for the game into Tab from an early age.
 While living in Uruguay, he played for the Union Vecinal Youth Soccer Club in Montevideo.

 When his family arrived in the U.S., they settled in New Jersey where Ramos lived in Harrison and Kearny.
 He attended Saint Benedict's Preparatory School, the same high school attended by Claudio Reyna a few years later.
 In 1982, he became U.S. citizen.
 He also played for local youth club Thistle FC where he played with future United States captain John Harkes.
 Ramos and Harkes played together from their youth through the U.S. National Team.
 They were both inducted into the Hall of Fame in 2005.

 Ramos was a two-time high school All-America and the 1983 Parade Magazine National High School Player of the Year.
 That year he led St. Benedict's to the New Jersey State Championship.
 Ramos still holds the New Jersey High School boys' soccer career scoring record of 161 goals, 57 of which he scored in his senior year.
 In 1999, he was named by The Star-Ledger as one of the top ten New Jersey high school soccer players of the 1980s.

 Apart from playing soccer, Ramos also ran indoor track at St. Benedict's (60 yards and 4 × 100 m relay).

 In 1984 the New York Cosmos of the North American Soccer League drafted Ramos with the 10th pick of the first round but he chose to go to college instead.
 The NASL folded about six months later.